ChrstphrHll/npc_gen/students/Taanyth Seeker.md

 ---
 # Taanyth Seeker
 ### Description
-- Human Monk from Aldercrown Empire
+- Human Monk from Kordinia
 - 1st year Assault student in Burk
 - short curly brunette hair that's messy, Pale Green eyes, and Tan skin
 - Is Active and Insolent, and has Gratitude as their ideal
+- Speaks in a light, indirect, sudden manner

 ### Notes